 - First find the Table associated with your component.
-The tables are arranged in the order of mention in the definition of Protection System; - o Table 1-1 is for protective relays,

-- o Table 1-2 is for the associated communications systems, - o Table 1-3 is for current and voltage sensing devices, - o Table 1-4 is for station dc supply and - o Table 1-5 is for control circuits.
-There is an additional table, - o Table 2, which brings alarms into the maintenance arena; this was broken out to simplify the other tables. - Next look within that table for your device and its degree of monitoring.
+The tables are arranged in the order of mention in the definition of Protection System; - Table 1-1 is for protective relays, - Table 1-2 is for the associated communications systems, - Table 1-3 is for current and voltage sensing devices, - Table 1-4 is for station dc supply and - Table 1-5 is for control circuits.
+There is an additional table, - Table 2, which brings alarms into the maintenance arena; this was broken out to simplify the other tables. - Table 3 presents the maintenance activities and intervals for protective relays, current and voltage sensing devices, station dc supply, and control circuitry for distributed UFLS and UVLS systems. - Next look within that table for your device and its degree of monitoring.
 The tables have different hands-on maintenance activities prescribed depending upon the degree to which you monitor your equipment.
-Find the maintenance activity that applies to the monitoring level that you have on your piece of equipment. - This Maintenance Activity is the minimum maintenance activity that must be documented. - If your PSMP (plan) requires more activities then you must perform and document to this higher standard. - After the maintenance activity is known, check the Maximum Maintenance Interval; this time is the maximum time allowed between hands-on maintenance activity cycles of this component. - If your PSMP (plan) requires activities more often than the Tables maximum then you must perform and document those activities to your more stringent standard. - Any given component of a Protection System can be determined to have a degree of monitoring that may be different from another component within that same Protection System.
+Find the maintenance activity that applies to the monitoring level that you have on your piece of equipment. - This Maintenance activity is the minimum maintenance activity that must be documented. - If your PSMP (plan) requires more activities then you must perform and document to this higher standard. - After the maintenance activity is known, check the Maximum Maintenance Interval; this time is the maximum time allowed between hands-on maintenance activity cycles of this component.

+- If your PSMP (plan) requires activities more often than the Tables maximum then you must perform and document those activities to your more stringent standard. - Any given component of a Protection System can be determined to have a degree of monitoring that may be different from another component within that same Protection System.
 For example, in a given Protection System it is possible for an entity to have a monitored protective relay and an unmonitored associated communications system; this combination would require hands-on maintenance activity on the relay at least once every 12 years and attention paid to the communications system as often as every 3 months. - An entity does not have to utilize the extended time intervals made available by this use of condition-based monitoring.
 An easy choice to make is to simply utilize the unmonitored level of maintenance made available on each of the 5 Tables.
 While the maintenance activities resulting from this choice would require more maintenance manhours, the maintenance requirements may be simpler to document and the resulting maintenance plans may be easier to create.